gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changed Java compiler integration for Java - Scala joint compilation

-The `ScalaCompile` task type now uses the same Java compiler integration as used by `JavaCompile` and `GroovyCompile` task types, when performing Java - Scala joint compilation.
+The `ScalaCompile` task type now uses the same Java compiler integration as the `JavaCompile` and `GroovyCompile` task types, when performing Java - Scala joint compilation.
+Previously it would use the old Ant-based Java compiler integration, which is no longer supported in the Gradle 2.x stream.

 This change should be backwards compatible for all users.

 ### Incubating native language plugins no longer apply the base plugin